Tris-B/Expression2_TurretFramework/README.md

 	>	This is used to finalize the vehicle setup, you should set this to 1 when you are happy with the setup and all the debug holos look correct.
 	>
 	>	The easiest method is to wire this to a toggle button and just flick it on when you are satisfied.
-If you want to change something after you have built, you *MUST* first toggle build off, dupe the whole build and spawn it fresh
+If you want to change something after you have built, you *MUST* first toggle build off, dupe the whole build and spawn it fresh.

 </details>